-Everyday, people seek therapy for a range of reasons.
-Some pursue psychotherapy for treatment of anxiety, depression or other disorders.
+Every day, people seek therapy for a range of reasons.
+Some pursue psychotherapy as a treatment for anxiety, depression or other disorders.
 Others want help coping with life stressors or transitions, like martial strain or separation, parenting challenges, the loss of a job or a loved one, stress, or conflict at work.
-Others may need help managing and balancing work and family responsibilities, coping with an aging parent, or improving relationship skills.
-By learning problem solving skills and coping strategies, anyone (young and old) can benefit from psychotherapy.
+Others may need help managing and balancing work and family responsibilities, coping with an ageing parent, or improving relationship skills.
+By learning problem-solving skills and coping strategies, anyone (young and old) can benefit from psychotherapy.

 Registered Social Workers work in a variety of settings and have different and unique areas of specialty.
 While Social Workers do work in the above settings, they are not limited to those places.
 Social Workers can also provide Psychotherapy (also called counselling or talk therapy).
 Registered Social Workers who work as therapists, providing Psychotherapy, have schooling, training and certifications that enable them to do this work.
 However, unlike a Psychologist, Social Workers can neither diagnose clients with disorders nor prescribe medication, like a Psychiatrist.
 Therefore, Social Workers often offer lower rates for therapy and are more accessible in the community.
 For now, Registered Social Worker Psychotherapy services are not covered under OHIP.
 Hopefully, as our societies and governments recognize the importance of a range of mental health care services, this will change.